Race Details

 The Swim(s):

-• Here’s what you will be looking for on the swims: a single orange buoy marks the finish of each swim leg.
-However, on three of the longer swims there will be one or more yellow buoys placed between the start and finish.
+• Here’s what you will be looking for on the swims: orange buoys, both at midpoints as well as one large orange buoy at the swim finish.
 As you swim, you must pass within 10 yards of each of these buoys!
 Failure to do so will be grounds for a time penalty.

 • For the 7 water crossings of the Medium Course, you will be swimming a total of approx. 2900 yards.
 For the Short Course, expect a total of 1300 yards.